aegershman/deployments/README.md

 # deployments

+## archive note Nov.
+02, 2023

+I don't care about "proper organization" as much anymore since I've learned that corporate deployment operations will always be a beautiful bespoke disaster anyway.
+So just do what's easiest to maintain.

+---

 NOTE: currently the most active workspace cluster is `aws/us-east-2/sandbox/cf-for-k8s-demo`

 `k8s` deployments.
 These are for experimentation and demonstrations of stitching together systems.
 Emphasis on being as declarative and `git`-driven as technically possible.
 Emphasis on being `kind`/`minikube`-friendly.
 Emphasis on accounting for multiple environments.
 Trying to work out ideas of promoting from environment to environment.
 Conceptually this focuses on clusters as a whole; deployments might be built, configured, and applied independently, but the end-result emphasizes the cumulative result of everything happening on the cluster.